By: Mackenzie (she/her) (“Who Smiles at Death” in the Discord)

 The average cmc of all 64 decks was 3.326, which makes sense when you look at the graph, a large majority of decks have an average cmc of between 3.29 and 3.69 so an overall average of 3.326 is unsurprising.
 I will leave it to others to comment on if this number is too high or too low, I just thought it was something people would be interested in seeing.

-Looking at the most played cards it is clear green in the most represented colour in tournament play, with almost all of the most played land and non-land cards being green.
-Similarly, the three most prevalent colour pairings also feature green.
+Looking at the most played cards it is clear green in the most represented color in tournament play, with almost all of the most played land and non-land cards being green.
+Similarly, the three most prevalent color pairings also feature green.
 This open the door to a discussion about possible counter plays or card choices that could be made to exploit this trend, but I will leave the analysis of these findings to those who are more qualified to discuss them.
 Please feel free to use/cite these statistics (just please credit me (she/her)) and shoot me a message on discord (TrueMarduSoul#1357) if you have any suggestions about other measures and statistics that you think would be relevant.

 Methods of data collection